Skip to main content

-RESTful API Best Practices for .NET Developers – The Complete Guide to Building Production-Ready APIs
+RESTful API Best Practices for .NET Developers (.NET 10) – The Complete 2026 Guide to Production-Ready APIs

 dotnet webapi-course

 Welcome to the first article in the .NET Web API Zero to Hero FREE course!
-If you’re building APIs in .NET—whether you’re just starting out or have been doing it for years—this guide will give you a rock-solid foundation in REST principles and API design best practices.
+If you’re building APIs in .NET - whether you’re just starting out or have been doing it for years - this guide will give you a rock-solid foundation in REST principles and API design best practices, fully updated for .NET 10.

-Here’s the thing: I’ve reviewed hundreds of .NET codebases over the years, and the number one issue I see isn’t performance or architecture—it’s inconsistent, poorly designed APIs.
+I’ve reviewed hundreds of .NET codebases over the years, and the number one issue I see isn’t performance or architecture - it’s inconsistent, poorly designed APIs.
 Endpoints named /api/getUserById, query parameters used for resource identification, 200 OK returned for errors, and zero versioning strategy.
 These APIs work, but they’re a nightmare to maintain and integrate with.

 What is REST (And Why Should You Care)?